CrossPointAttack/CrossPoint-Attack/README.md

 CrossPoint attacks leverage novel side channels named:

-1. **Statistical disparities**: This side channel leverages static inherent features of the Internet such as propagation delay and IP addresses.
+1. **Statistical disparities**: This side channel leverages static inherent features of the Internet, such as propagation delay and IP addresses.
-2. **Corrrelated congestion**: This side channel leverages dynamic features of the Internet, Congestion! to reveal hidden links.
+2. **Correlated congestion**: This side channel leverages dynamic features of the Internet, Congestion! to reveal hidden links.